-In September 2014, Emma-Louise Bradley, Assistant Solicitor and Victoria Khandker, Senior Associate Solicitor in the Property Litigation department at Wilkes LLP, discussed the trend in residential landlords increasingly trying to resolve disputes with tenants without the assistance of solicitors.
+In September 2014, Emma-Louise Bradley, Assistant Solicitor and Victoria Khandker, Senior Associate Solicitor in the Property Litigation department at The Wilkes Partnership LLP, discussed the trend in residential landlords increasingly trying to resolve disputes with tenants without the assistance of solicitors.
 They explained that this can sometimes cause more problems to the landlord resulting in them losing money and/or a delay in matters being resolved.
 The enactment of the Anti-Social Behaviour, Crime and Policing Act 2014 (“the ASBCPA”) now presents further reasons why landlords should seek legal advice as soon as they start encountering problems with their tenants.

 ASBCPA came into force in October 2014.
 Part 5 of ASBCPA introduces new anti-social behaviour grounds for landlords to rely on to recover possession.
 New grounds 7A and 14A have been introduced into the Housing Act 1988.
 These new grounds assist landlords where they have tenants who also subject to separate criminal or anti-social proceedings.
 This is hugely beneficial to some landlords as the Court must make an order for possession if the conditions set out in Part 5 are met.